-Although most students tend to focus on A-Level results day, AS Levels results day is just as important.
 For some students receiving their results for their AS subjects allows them to understand what courses they should focus on, what exams they may need to re-sit or even what subjects to drop altogether.
-The AS results are released in the summer during the middle of A Level subjects – halfway through the course.
+The AS-level results are released in the summer during the middle of A-level subjects – halfway through the course.

-The mark that individuals receive on AS results day, is seen as a standalone and recognised qualification.
-These grades that students receive during their first year will contribute to the full A Level grade.
-Some students may not have taken AS-level exams, as their college or further education institution chose not to enter them for the exams.
+The mark that students receive on AS Revel Results Day is seen as a standalone and recognised qualification.
+These grades that students receive during their first year will contribute to the full A-level grade.

-Similarly to GCSE results day, students need to ensure they are at their best when it comes to their AS results day.
+Similarly to GCSE results day, students need to ensure they are at their best when it comes to their results day AS-level.
 Especially as this is such a stressful time for young people and they have had to wait the entire summer to find out how well they revised in May.

-Apart from getting some good sleep and a nutritious breakfast there are a couple more tips we would like to share with you (learn more – what to expect on results day).
+Apart from getting some good sleep and a nutritious breakfast there are a couple more tips we would like to share with you.

 Ensure all of your electronics are charged up properly for the day and take extra care regarding your phone!
 You will no doubt be calling every single person in your address book to tell them how you did, so make sure it has enough juice!

-If students find the grades they receive on results day are better than expected they are in a really good position to analyse what AS levels to continue on to A2 level (view our advice on what A-Levels should I study).
-Some students may only be taking 3 A Levels and their AS-Level results will just show that the hard work they are putting in is paying off.
-Other individuals may be taking 4 AS levels and use results day to decide which subject to drop.
+If students find the grades they receive on results day are better than expected they are in a really good position to analyse what AS-levels to continue on to A2 level.
+Some students may only be taking three A-levels and their AS-level results will just show that the hard work they are putting in is paying off.
+Other students may be taking four AS-levels and use results day to decide which subject to drop.
 If you receive good grades across the board, you could either choose to drop the subject with the lowest grade, or drop the subject that you like the least.
 As you have received better grades than expected the decision is entirely yours.

 Also, the sooner you make the request for the remark, the quicker you will receive your marks back, which can influence what subject you want or need to drop.
 There is a fee for remarking an exam, usually around £40 per module paper, and is typically paid for by the school or college.
 If there is a change to your grade the institution tends to be refunded.

 However, don’t forget that your grade can fluctuate up and down when it is sent to be remarked.
 This means you might not have your grade go up, but down!
-If you are just unhappy with your grade, but find you don’t need a higher mark to enter the A2 level of your course or for university (check out what UK universities are available and what courses they offer), it might not be the best option to have the paper remarked.
+If you are just unhappy with your grade, but find you don’t need a higher mark to enter the A2 level of your course or for university, it might not be the best option to have the paper remarked.

 Students should consult with their tutors and teachers regarding re-sitting an exam, as it isn’t necessarily the right decision for everyone.
 If a student doesn’t require a higher mark to reach the A2 level or university then it may not be in their best interests, especially if the re-sit occurs during the summer, the same time as their A2 exams.
 Having to revise for an AS exam alongside A2 tests increases the pressure and stress a student is under and can affect your other grades.